Benjamin-Lee/circkit/README.md

-# CircKit
+# circKit

-CircKit is a library for manipulating circular biological sequences such as DNA and RNA.
+circKit is a library for manipulating circular biological sequences such as DNA and RNA.

 ## Features